 Jose Ordonez was appointed full-time Commissioner at the Canadian Human Rights Commission in January 2023.
 He brings to the position extensive experience in human rights and access to justice for vulnerable and marginalized individuals.

-Prior to joining the Commission, Mr. Ordonez worked as a member of the Immigration and Refugee Board where he decided over refugee claims and specialized in gender-based cases.
-Mr. Ordonez worked domestically and internationally with gender-based violence survivors and people from various backgrounds affected by discrimination, poverty and mental health issues.
+Throughout his career, Mr. Ordonez has dedicated himself to issues related to gender-based violence, including trauma, intersectionality and sensitive approaches to questioning survivors.
+During his time with the Immigration and Refugee Board, he decided over refugee claims and specialized in gender-based cases.
+Mr. Ordonez also worked domestically and internationally with gender-based violence survivors and people from various backgrounds affected by discrimination, poverty and mental health issues.
+He has represented domestic violence survivors and individuals from marginalized communities in their family law and child protection proceedings.

 Dianna Scarth